FedAT: A High-Performance and Communication-Efficient Federated Learning System with Asynchronous Tiers: Evaluation

 As defined in in Definition~\ref{defi-straggle}, the robustness of a FL method against stragglers can be quantified using the variance on the prediction performance and the convergence speed.
 Table~\ref{table:performance} shows that {\model} has consistently the lowest accuracy variance across all experiments.
 FedAvg observes significantly higher accuracy variance, which are 1.86-5.07$\times$ higher than that of {\model}.
 This is due to the compound effect of both synchronous training and stragglers -- synchronous training determines that during each round only a subset of clients can get involved to contribute to the global training, while the straggling clients are more likely to have a less accurate model when they next get selected (since they receive less training) by the server for training, thus causing huge accuracy fluctuation of the global model.

 The bar charts in Figure~\ref{converge-all} presents a comparison of the training time it takes for each FL method to achieve a target test accuracy.
-For example, as shown in Figure~\ref{converge-all}(a) (bar chart at bottom), to reach an accuracy of $47\%$ for the CIFAR10 CNN model, TiFL and FedAvg spend $5.27\times$ and $5.67\times$ longer time than {\model}.
+For example, as shown in Figure~\ref{converge-all}(a) (bar chart at bottom), to reach an accuracy of $47\%$ for the CIFAR-10 CNN model, TiFL, FedAvg and FedProx spend $5.27\times$, $5.67\times$ and $5.82 \times$ longer time than {\model}.
 Fashion-MNIST show a similar trend.
-For Sentiment140, FedAvg, TiFL and FedAsync take $1.3\times$,$4.38\times$ and $6.41\times$ longer time than {\model}, respectively.
+For Sentiment140, TiFL, FedAvg, FedProx and FedAsync take $3.39\times$, $5.41\times$, $4.49\times$ and $0.3\times$ longer time than {\model}, respectively.